getbigger-io/prisma-fixtures/README.md

     favoriteNumber: 42
 ```

-Now it will generate ten users, with IDs user1 to user10.
+Now it will collect ten users, with IDs user1 to user10.
 Pretty good but we only have 10 bobs with the same name, username and email, which is not so fancy yet.

 ### Fixture Reference